dreamcatcher-tech/network/Inbox/2024-04-29 0937 multidimension attribution.md

 So the key is that our attribution calculations are not exclusive of others - we offer one view, and the substrate that supports accessing that data, and allows debates with the core logic that can upgrade them.

 Even other viewers of our data can be constructed, for relying on our logic, but seeing it a different way.

+charged / costs is a separate dimension that measured what the project cost to consume.

+Contributor cost could be another dimension.

+blocking - what this project stopped from happening ?

+losses due to inferiority - what flaws or deficiencies have cost its consumers ?

+Innovation unlock - what things were enabled because of this ?

+Revenue enabled - how much did this project allow other projects to have significant impact ?